anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 1. (Explanation)
 2. E.g. this is how I expose my NFVi storage to the VNF = External

-This is a test

 <a name="expcap"></a>
 ## 3.3	Exposed NFVI capabilities, metrics, and constraints

-This is a 2nd test

 ### 3.3.1	Exposed NFVI capabilities
 This section covers a list of explicit NFVI capabilities and metrics that defines an NFVI.
 These capabilities and metrics are well known to VNFs as they provide capabilities which VNFs rely on.